 By 1800, low relief decoration was being applied to ceiling borders for the first time, a trend which continued throughout the 19th century.
 Punctuating the wider Georgian Period, the Regency Period (from 1811 – 1820) and the associated style encompassed more decorative elegance and lightness of touch than had been the case the decades leading up to the period, all of which is strongly reflected in our Regency mouldings.

 Simple, mathematical ratios

-The defining style of Regency plaster mouldings, along with other Regency architectural features, closely followed the rules of simple mathematical ratios when it came to determining the size and scale of architectural components.
+The defining style of architectural features of the period, closely followed the rules of simple mathematical ratios when it came to determining the size and scale of architectural components.
 This wasn’t the case in every home in Britain, as there certainly were more daring design motifs amongst the interiors of some of Britain’s grand mansions and the homes of prestigious architects such as John Soane, but these were exceptions rather than the rule.